👉🏼 Click here to Join I ❤️ .NET WhatsApp Channel to get 🔔 notified about new articles and other updates.

 In this example in our API, we are going to use EntityFramework to connect to cloud database.
 We can fake the database by using an in-memory sqlite database provider to run our tests.
 Reason to use in memory sqlite provider than in memory database is to make sure relation constraints are working as expected.

-1. Add reference to Microsoft.EntityFrameworkCore.Sqlite Nuget Package in FunctionalTest.csproj.
+1. Add reference to Microsoft.EntityFrameworkCore.Sqlite and Microsoft.Data.Sqlite Nuget Package in FunctionalTest.csproj.

 Code Sample - Database Helper

-3. Finally we need to configure in memory sqlite db in ConfigureTestServices inside WithWebHostBuilder to override the Service Registration in WebApplicationFactory from Program.cs.
+5. Finally we need to configure in memory sqlite db in ConfigureServices inside ConfigureWebHost to override the Service Registration in CustomWebApiFactory from Program.cs.

 We need to find WeatherForecastDbContext and remove and then create a sqlite in-memory connection and re-register WeatherForecastDbContext with the sqlite in-memory connection.
-And we are creating a ServiceProvider Scope and get WeatherForecastDbContext from Scope and use that instance to ResetDatabase and InitializeDatabase from DatabaseHelper.cs.
+We can inject SharedFixture to get Sqlite in memory database connection string.
 This is shown in the below code.

 Code Sample - Custom Web Application Factory